Kunj-13/StockSense/Weekly Reports/Weekly Report - 9-25.md

 # Team Report

+# Project Update

 ## Subsection 1: What We Did From Last Section
-N/A – it is week 1.

-## Subsection 2: What We Did
-This week, we worked on figuring out who is responsible for each part of the project:

-- **Navid and Kunj**: Working on the machine learning aspects with the LLM (Language Model).
-- **Krish and Sahil**: Focusing on the backend development.
-- **Tahira and Neville**: Responsible for the frontend of the project.

-### Where We Had Troubles:
-- Not everybody shows up to our section in person, and some are only on Zoom.
-This has led to slight communication issues, but we expect this to be resolved by next week.
-- Not all of us have the same experience using software like Git, or other programs.
-As we use them and get help, we will learn, so this issue will be resolved quickly.

-## Subsection 3: Goals for the Following Weeks
 - Improve our method of communication and ensure everyone is on the same page.
 - For the machine learning and backend team, learn more about what an LLM is and how to deploy one.
 - For the frontend team, figure out the best approach to develop the frontend of the project.
 - Settle definitively on which software tools we will use.
-- Identify where to obtain Powell's speeches.
+- Identify where to obtain **Powell's speeches**.
 - Create either a web scraper tool or download PDFs of the speeches.
 - Convert the PDFs of the speeches into a format suitable for the LLM.

+## Subsection 2: What We Did
+Summary of which team did what
+- **Navid and Kunj (Machine Learning)**: Decided to use **OpenAI's model**, found some **Federal Open Market Committee documents** that we can embed for the LLM.
+- **Krish and Sahil (Backend)**: Helped in the decision of which model to use and learned more about the **JSON format**, which will be used to pass data to the frontend.
+They also assisted both the **Machine Learning** and **Frontend** teams with their tasks.
+- **Tahira and Neville (Frontend)**: Started learning **React** for frontend development.

+### Where We Had Troubles:
+- There really wasn’t much trouble this week as we haven’t fully started intensive coding.
+This was more of a final discovery week before all of the coding starts.
+- The only minor "trouble" was adjusting to new frameworks like **OpenAI's API**, **React JS**, and **yfinance**.
+However, this is a simple issue that can be resolved by experimenting more with these tools to get more familiar.

+## Subsection 3: Goals for the Following Weeks
+- Finalize the **vector database** decision or get closer to a decision.
+- Learn how to embed documents and then embed the PDFs we have.
+- Get more familiar with the various tools we are working with, like **yfinance**, **OpenAI**, and **React JS**.
+- Start designing parts of the frontend, such as the **UI layout** with **CSS** and basic **JSX**.
+- Meet more consistently, aiming for at least one additional meeting beyond Fridays and the few messages exchanged throughout the week.

 # Individual Report